jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 Nāgasena goes on to explain that just as a chariot is nothing in addition to all its parts, so the self is nothing — no _extra_ thing — in addition to all of _our_ parts.

 Like a chariot, the self is simply a convenient fiction, a shorthand reference for the many different parts that make us up.
+Its existence is based in _convention_, rather than in some ultimate persisting material of reality.

-So, people exist: we just aren’t what we think we are.
-When we refer to individuals, we are actually referring to great masses of processes, bounded within particular body parts.
+So, people exist in a _conventional_ sense: we just aren’t what we think we are in an _ultimate_ sense.
+When we refer to individuals, we are actually referring to great masses of interacting processes, bounded within particular body parts.
 Your name is simply a shorthand way of grouping thousands of ever-changing processes, which themselves are made up of thousands of smaller processes, and so on.

 ‘You’, then, are nothing more than a composite of the individual thoughts, desires, body parts, processes, and atoms that make you up.